HariSekhon/Knowledge-Base/mac.md

 #### The Screencapture CLI

-You may be prompted to allow Terminal to record the screen under `Privacy & Security` -> `Screen Recording` the first time - it'll tell you that you have to restart the Terminal but it worked without a restart.
+You may be prompted to allow Terminal to record the screen under `Privacy & Security` -> `Screen Recording` the first time - it'll tell you that you have to restart the Terminal, but it worked for me without a restart.

 Switches to select window to capture: